tanasa/homework.1/README.md

     Solution 1 (Version 1) is implemented using a procedural approach.
     Solution 2 (Version 2) utilizes an object-oriented approach.

-The code of each implementation can be found in the folders :
+The code of each implementation can be found in these two folders :

-    version_oop
+    version_oop (version_OOP.py)

-    version_procedural_programming
+    version_procedural_programming (version_procedural_programming.py)

+An example of a test is shown in the file : https://github.com/tanasa/homework.1/blob/master/example.TR1.transcript.analysis.xls